-If you are separated or came out of an abusive marriage and struggling to raise your children alone without support from the other parent, you can seek help to collect child maintenance from the other parent.
+Separated women and those who came out of abusive marriages struggling to raise children alone without support from the other parent can seek help to collect child maintenance (child support) from the other parent.
 This is paid by the non residential parent (usually the father) to the parent with day to day care of the children.

 Private Child Maintenance Arrangement

 You can arrange child maintenance yourselves.
 You can make these arrangements yourselves to support the children financially.
 You can agree between yourselves how much maintenance should be paid, how and when it should be made.